-This typology is not all-encompassing; however, it categorizes the nature of important cases filed this far and offers a blueprint for possible approaches for future cases relevant for loss and damage.
+This typology is not all-encompassing; however, it categorizes the nature of important cases filed this far and offers a blueprint for possible approaches for future cases relevant for Loss & Damage.

-2.1 Vulnerable State V Large Emitting State
+2.1 Vulnerable State vs. Large Emitting State

-Legal Strategies The primary legal strategy in the case by Antigua, Tuvalu, and Barbados is the application of the polluter pays principle and the dono-harm principle to get large emitting countries to pay for loss and damage.
+Legal Strategies The primary legal strategy in the case by Antigua, Tuvalu, and Barbados is the application of the polluter pays principle and the dono-harm principle to get large emitting countries to pay for Loss & Damage.
 Evidence It will require evidence to prove the historical responsibility of the large emitting nations.
 Venue The International Court of Justice or the Tribunal for the Law of the Seas.
-Remedy The contribution of climate finance to support claims of loss and damage.
-Challenges The enforceability of the decisions made in these fora; establishing that these countries have done all they can to adapt and use adaptation finance efficiently.
+Remedy The contribution of climate finance to support claims of Loss & Damage.